Hurrican Irma Is Heading Straight At The Hemingway House With Its Polydactyl Cats

 — Rebecca Anderson (@RebeccaLAnders) September 8, 2017

-The Hemingway House, built in 1851, is limestone in the French Colonial style, has withstood many hurricanes, and luckily it sits at the highest point of the island and is sixteen feet above sea level.
+The Hemingway House was built in 1851.
+It has a foundation of limestone in the French Colonial style, and has withstood many hurricanes.
+The house luckily sits at the highest point of the island and is 16 feet above sea level.

 Manager of Hemingway House is riding out the storm with 55 six-toed cats.
 Oh #Florida.
 So Key West. @thefrankness https://t.co/XPCrwjDIz6